Women's, Gender, and Sexuality Studies (WGS) - Courses

 Introduction to Social Justice

 Students in this course will examine the concept of social justice through an intersectional and multidisciplinary lens.
 Students will begin with a critical investigation of the connections between the individual, the local, and the structural as they relate to justice and inequality in society.
 Social justice strategies are then evaluated, in case study fashion, through the lenses of gender, race, and class structures.
+(Cross-listed with SOC/WGS; may only earn credit in one department.)
 Offered Annually.

 +WGS 212 Cr.3